 A Special Needs Grant is a payment to help people in certain circumstances pay for something when they have no other way of paying for it.
 You don't usually have to pay them back either.

-Who can get it
+Who can get it?

 This depends on your individual circumstances.